pisache/pisache/README.md

-- 👋 Hi, I’m @pisache, or HoJun.
+- 👋 Hi, I’m HoJun.
-- 🏫 I’m a computing science student at Simon Fraser University.
+- 🏫 I’m studying computing science at Simon Fraser University
-- 👀 I’m into tech in education.
+- 😍 I really enjoy mathematical aspects of computing science.
+- 👀 I am interested in free education and technology as a tool to enhace the experince.
-- 🤔 Keen to learn new things and better myself.
+- 🤔 I try to be better than my yesterday self.

 <!---
 pisache/pisache is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.